abdulwahed-sweden/cars-odb/README.md

-# Firebase Studio cars ODB scanner
+# CarDoc - ODB Scanner

-This is a NextJS frontend for Firebase Studio cars ODB scanner.
+This is a NextJS frontend for a Car ODB scanner, built with Firebase Studio.

 ## Getting Started